No products in the cart

 I had pictured this piece of furniture painted Dusty Rose, but with a few more visible touches, which would coordinate well with a floral background.
 To achieve this, I painted a few sections with the colour Grapefruit in a random spot.

 Before the colour had time to completely dry, I immediately applied the colour Dusty Rose, in order to maximize the marriage of the two colours.
 I did a little section at a time.

 When this step is completely dry I then applied a second coat of my Dusty Rose colour being careful not to collect all of my Grapefruit colour.
 I applied where needed with a small brush.

 Step 3-The Protector

-The next day, I was able to apply my natural bee wax with the help of my silk paint brush.
-It is very simple, using my brush that is designed for wax I preformed a movement going up and down and left to right to properly apply my wax.
+The next day, I was able to apply my natural bee wax with the help of my silk paintbrush.
+It is very simple, using my brush that is designed for wax I performed a movement going up and down and left to right to properly apply my wax.
 You could also have used a glaze or a varnish.

 Step 4-The Little Touches

-- It was with excitement that I began my final step, which was the floral background.
+It was with excitement that I began my final step, which was the floral background.
 There was a mirror and I decided not to remove it but instead stuck the paper right on the mirror.
 One section at a time, I prepared each paper in the desired size before coating the surface with Modpodge glue using the Snow White brush.
 I then was able to cover the last layer with another coat of Modgepodge to solidify my paper once the first coat had time to harden.

-My curio now has a gentle, romantic feel to it.
+My curiosity now has a gentle, romantic feel to it.
 Now I put the hardware back on and carefully washed all of the glass.
 These steps are necessary if you want your project to be perfect and not be disappointed.

 The satisfaction that you will feel when your project is completed will be worth all of the time that you put into it!